 There’s an old line that suggests: “Who cares why people give, as long as they give.”
 The same could be said, I suppose, when it comes to why some people are for government programs ostensibly designed to help poor people: “Who cares how effective they are, as long as they have the best of intentions.”

 The calls I made to these charitable givers involved a disturbingly high number of givers claiming that it was my company’s responsibility to police these charities, because we allowed them to use our payment service for their transactions.
-It was, in fact, our job to see to it that the charities that used our service were giving a universally accepted rate to intended recipients, but I couldn’t shake the idea that by castigating the company I worked for, these givers were absolving themselves of the responsibility of knowing, or learning, the true percentage of recipients that were actually being helped by their charitable giving.
+It was, in fact, our job to see to it that the charities who used our service were giving a universally accepted rate to intended recipients, but I couldn’t shake the idea that by castigating the company I worked for, these givers were absolving themselves of the responsibility of knowing, or learning, the true percentage of recipients that were actually being helped by their charitable giving.

 The givers did their part, in other words by caring enough to give money, and their responsibility concluded at that point.
 The same could be said, I believe, of those that absolve themselves of the effectiveness of federal government poverty programs.
 “I pay my taxes,” is something one might hear from one that learns that the poverty rate hasn’t moved in fifty years, “and I vote Democrat.
 I can’t help it if they can’t get their act together.”